 Charles Phua is the Head of the Insurance Litigation Practice Group.

-Charles completed his tertiary education in the University of Sheffield with Honours in 1993.
+Charles completed his tertiary education at the University of Sheffield with Honours in 1993.
 In 1994, he was called to the English Bar and in the following year, the Singapore Bar.

 He started his practice at a major law firm as a maritime lawyer dealing with both wet marine work as well as marine insurance matters.

 His work as a maritime Lawyer involved him working with foreign counsel to resolve claims arising from Bills of Lading with foreign jurisdiction clauses.
 He also worked very closely with loss adjusters on such matters.

 He has also dealt with issues on ship construction matters as well as industrial accidents that occurred at the shipyard, most notably in the case involving an explosion of a vessel, WILSON RUBY, at Sembawang Shipyard in 1995.